GreenStreet: History

+Planning

 Construction was scheduled to begin in Spring 2006, with the first developments opening in the fourth quarter of 2007.
 The project possesses an estimated cost of $200 million and is expected to contain almost 560000 sqft of space, including 360000 sqft of retail space in the first two levels of the development.
 The project covers three 1.4 acre city blocks.
 As of November 16, 2006, 50% of the retail space had been leased.
 200000 sqft of loft office space will be available on the mid-block between Fannin and San Jacinto Streets.
 Office parking will be provided in the Houston Pavilions' 1,675 garage located on the corner of Main and Polk.

 The project was developed by Texas Real Estate Trust, Inc. and Entertainment Development Group, who also developed the Denver Pavilions in Denver, Colorado.
 Geoffrey Jones and William Denton served as the co-developers of the project.
 The designers were Laguarda.Low Architects from Dallas.

 To finance the development, developers obtained a construction loan from North Houston Bank, an $8.8 million development grant for infrastructure improvements from the city of Houston, and $5.5 million from Harris County.